juju-solutions/jujuresources/README.rst

 serving all (``--all``, optional as well as required) resources defined in the remote ``resources.yaml`` (``-r <url-or-file>``), which are cached in the ``local_mirror`` directory (``-d local_mirror``).

+Note that the charms will need to be able to see the machine you create the mirror on, and the charms must support a config option to point Juju Resources to the mirror (as well as handle the possibility that their resources may not be available when they are first deployed).